APPENDIX: Handling relative URI references

 orcontributor

-to the Root Dataset - Add records of changes to the Crate
+to the Root Data Entity - Add records of changes to the Crate

 To additionally save Web-based Data entities to become part of the Detached Crate, a possible algorithm is: